Saturday, 28 June 2025

 Europe has cultures and traditions, sadly often obliterated in the case of the UK, which are worth cherishing and should not be given up to the oblivion of Russification.

-Strategically the first step Putin will take is likely to be in the Baltic.
+Strategically the first step Putin will take against NATO is likely to be in the Baltic.
 This is the impetus behind the multiple incidents of sabotage and surveillance in the area.
 From a Russian point of view this aggressive campaign has had the negative effect of drawing attention to their strategy.
 The Baltic Sea must therefore be sealed off immediately in the event of any Russian military incursion.
 It sounds as though Finland and Estonia are already taking steps in the setting up of anti-ship missile batteries on both sides of the Gulf of Finland.

 It’s getting late to respond adequately but it is not too late!
 The region is revising its priorities, reallocating its resources and is on the road to readiness.